Indie Megabooth

-The Indie Megabooth is a section at game expositions dedicated to the display and promotion of indie games.
-It launched at PAX East 2012 and appeared at other PAX events before expanding to other shows including the Eurogamer Expo, Electronic Entertainment Expo, Game Developers Conference, and Gamescom.
+The Indie Megabooth is a section at game expositions, legally incorporated under the name Indie Megacorp, Corp, dedicated to the display and promotion of indie games.
+It launched at PAX East 2012 and continued to only appear at PAX events before expanding to other shows including the Eurogamer Expo, Electronic Entertainment Expo, Game Developers Conference, and Gamescom.
 It was founded by Kelly Wallick, who became the booth's full-time organizer in 2013.